Repost: 01 December 2016

 Answer: It doesn’t.

-There will always be an excuse or time of year not to start a diet plan but somehow the holiday season appears to be the most difficult.
-Perhaps it is the oodles of baking, cooking and focus on food during this time of year.
-Or when the winter weather hits, we bundle up more, are less body aware, and therefore choose not see the outcome of eating a bit more ‘comfort’ foods during the holidays.
+There will always be an excuse or time of year not to start eating better/exercising more, but somehow the holiday season appears to be the most difficult.
+Perhaps it is the oodles of baking, and focus on food during this time of year.
+We are social beings, and we like to eat – who doesn’t?
+When the winter weather hits, we bundle up more, are less body aware, and therefore choose not think about eating a bit more ‘comfort’ foods during the holidays.

 If you have body compositional goals, and/or have recently decided that the ‘fitness magazine’ look is something you desire, then yes, you do have to make choices.